Quick answer

 What are cicchetti and how do you eat them?

 Cicchetti (pronounced chi-KEH-tee) are Venice's version of tapas — bite-sized snacks served at traditional wine bars called bàcari.
-They range from crostini topped with baccalà mantecato or sarde in saor, to fried seafood, polpette, and marinated vegetables.
-You order at the counter by pointing at what looks good, pair with an ombra (small glass of wine, €1–3) or a spritz, and eat standing up.
+They range from crostini (open-faced bread topped with baccalà mantecato, sarde in saor, or seasonal ingredients) to fried seafood, polpette (meatballs), and marinated vegetables.
+You order at the counter by pointing at what looks good, pair it with an ombra (small glass of wine, €1–3) or a spritz, and eat standing up.
 Most cicchetti cost €1.50–3 each.
+A typical cicchetti crawl hits 3–4 bàcari over a couple of hours.

-Late morning (11 AM – 1 PM) or early evening aperitivo (6–8 PM).
-Morning is when the selection is freshest — many bàcari near Rialto prepare cicchetti with fish bought that morning.
-Bar All'Arco closes by 2:30 PM, so go early.
-For evening, head to Cannaregio's Fondamenta della Misericordia (Vino Vero, Al Timon).
+The best time for cicchetti is late morning (11am–1pm) or early evening aperitivo hour (6–8pm).
+Morning is when the selection is freshest — many bàcari near the Rialto market prepare cicchetti with fish bought that morning.
+By evening, popular items may run out.
+Bar All'Arco, for example, opens at 10am and closes by 2:30pm, so go early.
+For evening spots, Al Timon and Vino Vero on Fondamenta della Misericordia are lively from 6pm onward.

 What are the must-try cicchetti dishes?

-Essential cicchetti: baccalà mantecato (creamy whipped salt cod on bread — Venice's signature bite), sarde in saor (sweet-and-sour sardines with onions, pine nuts, and raisins), polpette (fried meatballs), mozzarella in carrozza (fried mozzarella with anchovy), fried zucchini flowers (seasonal), and creative crostini.
-At Cantine del Vino già Schiavi, try the famous tuna-with-cocoa-powder crostino.
+The essential cicchetti to try: baccalà mantecato (creamy whipped salt cod on bread — Venice's signature bite), sarde in saor (sweet-and-sour sardines with onions, pine nuts, and raisins), polpette (fried meatballs, often made with tuna or meat), crostini with seasonal toppings (truffle, artichoke, soft cheese), mozzarella in carrozza (fried mozzarella sandwich with anchovy), and fried zucchini flowers (seasonal, spring/summer).
+At Cantine del Vino già Schiavi, try the famous tuna with cocoa powder crostino.

 Which neighborhood is best for a cicchetti crawl?

-San Polo near the Rialto Bridge has the highest concentration — Bar All'Arco, Cantina Do Mori, Cantina Do Spade, Al Mercà, and Osteria Bancogiro are all within a 5-minute walk.
-For a less touristy experience, try Cannaregio along Fondamenta della Misericordia (Vino Vero, Al Timon, Cantina Vecia Carbonera).
+San Polo near the Rialto Bridge has the highest concentration of authentic bàcari — Bar All'Arco, Cantina Do Mori, Cantina Do Spade, Al Mercà, and Osteria Bancogiro are all within a 5-minute walk of each other.
+This is the classic crawl route.
+For a less touristy experience, head to Cannaregio along Fondamenta della Misericordia (Vino Vero, Al Timon, Cantina Vecia Carbonera).
 Dorsoduro has the beloved Cantine del Vino già Schiavi.
+Castello's Via Garibaldi has the modern Basegò.

 What is an ombra and what wine should I order?